jon-osterman/rektcontrack/content/blog/entry3.md

 |:--:|
 | *Everything gets pwnd* |

-## Getting started
+## What is security?

 Before we dive into Web3 smart contracts, we have to understand that everything in the world that hasn't been hacked will be hacked; blockchain is not excluded from exploitation.
 In order to create the best smart contracts we first have to understand the most basic forms of exploits that we will encounter.
 Security is a mindset, that you have to think like a criminal in order to protect yourself.
 Let's take a look at best practices & vocabulary to keep your contract safe.

 ## Defensive contracts
 Generally speaking, when approaching a smart contract, you must be pragmatic and humble when creating new contracts.
-Trying to reinvent the wheel while seemingly revolutionary and godly, will make you infamous when your contract is hacked. **NO Bueno**
+Trying to reinvent the wheel while seemingly revolutionary and godly, will make you infamous when your contract is hacked.

 ### Quality over quantity

- - Any mistake made when creating smart contracts will lead to getting rekt, and your pockets as well as of others will feel the **pain**.
-Using simple code that does a few things correctly will save you time and heartache
+ - Your smart contract once launched cannot be changed after you realize your mistake, using simple code that does a few things correctly will save you time and heartache.
+Try to find simpler ways of writing less code to do more.
+Similar to writing, fewer words can get the point across better than several sentences describing the same idea.

- -
+### Copy pasta is tasty

+- Many smart contracts have been battled tested with time, and they been proved to work.
+It is important to use libraries that already exist and does most of what you are looking for.

 ## Vocabulary